apache/nuttx/configs/sam4e-ek/README.txt

   8. Edit setenv.h, if necessary, so that the PATH variable includes the path to the newly builtNXFLAT binaries.

-AtmelStudio6.1
-^^^^^^^^^^^^^^
+Atmel Studio 6.1
+^^^^^^^^^^^^^^^^

-  You can use AtmelStudio6.1 to load and debug code.
+  You can use Atmel Studio 6.1 to load and debug code.

-  - To load code:
+  - To load code into FLASH:

-    Tools -> Device Programming
+    Tools menus:  Tools -> Device Programming.

     Configure the debugger and chip and you are in business.

-  - To Debug Code:

-    File -> Open -> Open Object File for Debugging
+  - Debugging the NuttX Object File:

+  1) Rename object file from nutt to nuttx.elf.
+That is an extension that will be recognized by the file menu.

-    Select the project name, the full path to the NuttX object (called just nuttx with no extension), and chip.
+  2) Select the project name, the full path to the NuttX object (called just nuttx with no extension), and chip.
 Take the time to resolve all of the source file linkages or else you will not have source level debug!

+     File menu: File -> Open -> Open object file for debugging
+     - Select nuttx.elf object file
+     - Select AT91SAM4E16
+     - Select files for symbols as desired
+     - Select debugger

+  3) Debug menu: Debug -> Start debugging and break
+     - This will reload the nuttx.elf file into FLASH

 LEDs
 ^^^^